-This manual is universal for 8smc4 and 8smc5 controllers for both uniaxial and biaxial
+This manual is universal for both uniaxial and biaxial 8smc5 controllers

-Watch the video of a quick start with the controller (for windows):
+Video of a quick start with the controller connected via USB (for windows)

-This manual describes the controller installation procedures and getting started with XILab software for Windows 7.
-The installation on other OSs is described in XILab installation chapter.
+This manual describes the controller installation procedures and getting started with XILab software for Windows.
+The installation on other operating systems is described in XILab installation chapter.
 The detailed controller specifications are described in Specifications chapter.
 For developing your own applications, please read the Programming guide chapter and download the programming software package from the software chapter.

 For successful installation you will need: